Grief Counseling

 The good news, however, is that with the help of a compassionate, experienced therapist, you can learn to navigate the complexities of grief and rediscover a sense of peace and fulfillment in your life.

-At our practice, we offer a warm, supportive space where you can safely explore your feelings, share your story, and begin to process your grief.
-Therapy with Marilee Sonnen, LPC is centered on compassion, nervous system awareness, and honoring the uniqueness of your loss.
-You don’t have to hide your emotions or “be strong”—here, you can simply be human.
+At Authentic Connections Counseling LLC, we offer a warm, supportive space where you can safely explore your feelings, share your story, and begin to process your grief.
+Therapy with Marilee Sonnen, LPC is centered on compassion, nervous system awareness, and deep respect for the uniqueness of your loss.
+You do not have to hide your emotions or “be strong.”
+Here, you can simply be human.

 Therapy Approaches That Can Help: